GRAND

 Global Reservoir and Dam Database (GRanD)

 The Global Reservoir and Dam Database (GRanD) v1.1 is a product of the Global Water System Project, which initiated a collaborative international effort to collate existing dam and reservoir datasets with the aim of providing a single, geographically explicit and reliable database for the scientific community.
+GRanD is now superseded by the GDW database.

 The initial version 1.1 of GRanD contains 6,862 records of reservoirs and their associated dams with a cumulative storage capacity of 6,197 km3.
 Data was assembled from numerous sources by eleven participating institutions, and the dataset is managed by McGill University.
 Though GRanD has undergone an update, GRanD v1.1 will remain available to support existing and future research.